viniciuschan/transactions-api/README.md

 * For convenience, I created a simple customer model.
 But I could have extended django's django.contrib.auth.User class if I needed better access control.

-* Also for convenience, I created some implementations within a single file, but in production it might make sense to separate them into different apps.
+* Also for convenience, I created some implementations within a single app and single files, but in production it might make sense to separate them into different apps.

+* For the Transaction.type attribute I tested a models.SmallIntegerField() with db_index=True and the queries had practically the same result as storing the strings "inflow" and "outflow".
+So I decided to leave it that way for convenience.

-* I did a load test with approximately 3M database registers and the queries presented good performance.
+* I did some load tests with approximately 3.2M database registers for a given user.
+The "summary" and "group-by-user" queries presented good performance (+- 500ms).

 Well, I put a lot of effort into this project.